hackoregon/linux-laptop-setup/README.md

         Note that I've included the IPyParallel package (<http://ipyparallel.readthedocs.io/en/latest/intro.html>).
 If you've got a machine with multiple cores you'll be able to run larger problems with this.

         To run a Jupyter notebook server, type `./serve-jupyter`.
 This will open a Jupyter notebook server listening on 0.0.0.0:8888.
-Type `ifconfig` to see what your machine's IP address is, then browse to that IP address port 8888 from another machine.
+The script runs `ifconfig` so you can see what your machine's IP address is.
+Browse to that IP address port 8888 from another machine.
     -   Database / SQL / GIS: Install PostgreSQL and PostGIS by typing `./postgres`.
 This will install PostgreSQL and PostGIS and create a PostgreSQL super-user with the same user ID as your Linux user ID.

         Note that as installed, the PostgreSQL service is only accessible inside the workstation / laptop.
 If you need to expose it to a local area network, you'll need to do some configuration.
-    -   QGIS and PgAdmin3 GUI tools: Type `./qgis-pgadmin3` to install PgAdmin3, the QGIS (Quantum GIS) desktop GUI and server.
+    -   QGIS and PgAdmin3 GUI tools: Type `./qgis-pgadmin3` to install PgAdmin3, the QGIS (Quantum GIS) desktop GUI, and the QGIS map server.
-    -   VirtualBox and Vagrant: If you want to host VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
+    -   VirtualBox and Vagrant hosting (64-bit VA only): If you want to host VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
 During the installation you'll be asked to accept the VirtualBox Extension Pack's Personal Use and Evaluation License (PUEL).
 You will need to log out and back in again after the install to join the `vboxusers` group.
+In theory this works on a 32-bit host but I don't recommend it.
-    -   DropBox: To install the Dropbox client, type `./dropbox`.
+    -   Dropbox: To install the Dropbox client, type `./dropbox`.
 This will install the base, but you still need to do a bit of setup.
 Open your desktop's menu and select the Dropbox app.
 It will start up and ask you for permission to download a proprietary daemon.
 Allow it to do so.

         Once the daemon is downloaded, you'll need to log in to Dropbox with your email address and password.
 If you have two-factor authentication enabled, you'll need your device to receive the one-time code.
 And you'll need to enter that code in the Dropbox login.
 Once you've done that, Dropbox will start syncing.